SkepticMystic/breadcrumbs-docs/Explicit Edge Builders/List Notes.md

 ## Settings

-- **Default Neighbour Field**: Choose a default field to use for the neighbour relationships.
+- **Default Neighbour Field**: Choose a default [[Edge Fields|field]] to use for the neighbour relationships.
 This is useful if you have a _lot_ of list notes, and don't want to add the `BC-list-note-neighbour-field` to each one.